thom9346/APass/README.md

 ## How To Run
 Open the solution file `APass.sln` in Visual Studio.
 From here simply run the application using visual studio ![Run](./Images/run_button.png)

-_Note: Upon running the application for the first time a SQLite database will be generated in `%LOCALAPPDATA%` on Windows.
-The path will be different on other OS, but it stores the database in a location that is  conventional of the operating system's norms for user data_
+_Note: Upon running the application for the first time a SQLite database will be generated in `%LOCALAPPDATA%`_

 ## Screenshots Of The Application